The Boundary of Amoebas: A Necessary Condition for Contour Points to be Boundary Points

-Recall that we mentioned in the introduction that in general the boundary and the contour do not coincide.
-A couple of examples can be found in e.g., \cite{Mikhalkin:Annals,Passare:Tsikh:Survey,Theobald:ComputingAmoebas}.
-Later, we also see that for the amoeba introduced in Example \ref{Ex:Boundary} the boundary and the contour do not coincide for positive coefficients of the term $z_1z_2$, see Figure \ref{Fig:AmoebaBoundaryApproximation}.\\
+The boundary and the contour of an amoeba do not coincide in general.
+Later, we see that the boundary and the contour for the amoeba introduced in Example \ref{Ex:Boundary} do not coincide for positive coefficients of the term $z_1z_2$, see Figure \ref{Fig:AmoebaBoundaryApproximation}.
+Further examples can be found in \cite{Mikhalkin:Annals,Passare:Tsikh:Survey,Theobald:ComputingAmoebas}. \\